What you will learn

 Students do not have to declare their intention of completing the Associate of Science credential before beginning to take courses.
 Courses are open to any student who meets the general and specific requirements for the course.

-No course can be used to meet more than one of the specific requirements (for example, MATH 1120 as both a Math requirements and a First Year Science requirement).
+No course can be used to meet more than one of the specific requirements (for example, MATH 1120 as both a Math requirement and a First Year Science requirement).

 For further details about how a course is defined (e.g. arts/science/other, first-year/second-year, lab science/non-lab science etc.) please see https://www.bctransferguide.ca/associate/requirements